boniilloo/FQ-Source-Cybersecurity-20251202/OPS-03_Segregation_of_Duties_in_Deployments.md

 8. **Document Deployment Procedures**: Create formal deployment runbooks that document the approval process and segregation requirements

-9. **Implement Least Privilege**: As the team grows, implement least privilege access, ensuring developers only have access to what they need for their role
+9. **Implement Least Privilege**: Implement least privilege access, ensuring developers only have access to what they need for their role

 10. **Regular Access Reviews**: Conduct regular reviews of who has deployment access and ensure access is appropriate for their role